cycle directly to legendary ruins in the Peloponnese

 Bike gear: helmet, water bottles, handlebar pouch, odometer

-Tour Leader / Bike Guide: the Tour Leader handles all the tour logistics and rides with the group.
+Tour Leader / Bike Guide: Tour Leader handles all the tour logistics and rides with the group.
+Additional bike guide for groups of 10 or more riders.

-Meals: Breakfasts are included at each hotel.
-Dinners are generally at trusted establishments within walking distance of the hotel.
-Dinner consists of 2-3 appetizers and salad chosen by us and shared by the group.
+- 9 dinners consisting of 2-3 appetizers and salad chosen by us and shared by the group.
 You are offered an entrée choice, usually a meat, fish or vegetarian dish.
-Dessert, house wine, water or beverage for those who don’t drink wine.
+Dessert, house wine or beer, water or beverage

-Archaeology Guide: Private tour with professional guide at Epidavros Theatre, Mycenae and Olympia
+Archaeology Guide: Private tour with professional guide at Epidavros Theatre and Ancient Mycenae

-Wine Tasting: Nemea wine tasting with local expert
+Wine Tasting Session: Wine tasting with local expert in Nafplio

-Trip packet: useful and interesting information about the regions
+Trip packet: useful and interesting information about the regions, packing tips, general travel info for Greece

 CycleGreece jersey: short sleeved, rear pockets, locally made